-The EMU Testing & Certification Center is now reopen for certain in person proctored exams.
+The EMU Testing & Certification Center is open for in person proctored exams.
 Please read below for current health guidelines related to visiting the Testing Center.

 Face coverings are required for anyone visiting the Testing & Certification Center.
 Under the following scenarios, you are not allowed to take your exam and must reschedule or cancel.
 You will be allowed to do so at the last minute with no financial penalty.